observablehq/framework/docs/loaders.md

 Data loaders can be written in any programming language.
 They can even invoke binary executables such as ffmpeg or DuckDB!
 For convenience, the Observable CLI has built-in support for common languages: JavaScript, TypeScript, Python, and R.

-For example, say you want to map recent earthquakes.
-Create a JavaScript data loader, `earthquakes.csv.js`, which queries the [USGS API](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) and outputs CSV to stdout.
+For example, to map recent earthquakes, you can create a JavaScript data loader `earthquakes.csv.js` that queries the [USGS API](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) and outputs CSV to stdout.

 ```js run=false echo
 process.stdout.write("magnitude,longitude,latitude\n");